Underage Drinking Risks

 Why Do Young People Drink?

-Many high school and college students look at alcohol as a rite of passage.
-At this age, children are looking for ways to assert their independence, seek new experiences, and take risks.
+Many college and high school students look at alcohol as a rite of passage.
+At this age, children are looking for ways to assert their independence.
+They seek new experiences and take risks.

 Underage Drinking Statistics

 - By the age of 15, 33% of teens have had at least one drink.
 That number increases to 60 percent by the age of 18.

 - Over 5 million young people reported binge drinking.
 Over one million reported five or more days of binge drinking per month.

 - 22% of males 12-20 years of age reported binge drinking in the past month.

 - 6% of females 12-20 years of age reported binge drinking in the past month.